lucafoscili/lf-widgets/docs/SHAPEEDITOR_ARCHITECTURE.md

 This keeps fixtures **centralized and opt‑in**: applications only pay for the assets and JSON files they actually import.

+### Config vs Example Data

+When using `lf-shapeeditor` fixtures, it helps to distinguish between:

+- **Settings fixtures (`lfValue`)** – the *canonical* part of the fixture.
+  - These are JSON DSL configs (`LfShapeeditorConfigDsl`) that describe controls, layout, and default settings.
+  - They are meant to be reused across applications (e.g. ComfyUI, LFN, other apps).

+- **Example datasets (`lfDataset`)** – optional, demo‑only data.
+  - These power the showcase masonry / preview (e.g. sample images or example nodes).
+  - Real consumers are expected to provide their own `lfDataset` that reflects their domain (a Comfy pipeline, API responses, etc.).

+In other words, `@lf-widgets/assets` is the source of truth for **settings fixtures**, and also ships **example datasets** that you can use for playgrounds and documentation, but you’re not expected to depend on those datasets in production.

 ---

 ## Debugging Tips